“It’s down to word of mouth,”

 - You should have a clear vision of the roles you are considering.
 Based on your CV, write down 3 roles you can potentially see yourself in.
 E.g. 1) Account Management, 2) PR and Social Media Content Manager, 3) Business Management, etc.

-- Under your choice of industries, write down a “wish list” of companies you would like to work in: E.g. Technology: Apple, Microsoft, Arista or Consumer Goods/Retail: Amazon, Tesco / Other Sectors: Higher Education Institutions, Local Council, Health Services.
+- Under your choice of industries, write down a “wish list” of companies you would like to work for: E.g. Technology: Apple, Microsoft, Arista or Consumer Goods/Retail: Amazon, Tesco / Other Sectors: Higher Education Institutions, Local Council, Health Services.

 TIP: Items 2 & 3 are important to prepare you for this next stage.
 Now onto your network.